chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 - User can now type any star name and get results instantly

 ### nasa_test_data.py — Calling Data from NASA Exoplanet API
-- Tested to see if data from the API could be extracted
+- Tested to see if confirmed exoplanet data from the API could be extracted
+- Received variables such as Planet Name, Orbital Period, Discovery Method, Radius and Mass
 ## Author
 Christopher Chin
 UC Berkeley Class of 2028 | Applied Mathematics (cluster in Numerical Analysis)